 Swedish interior

 The term Scandinavian design originally comes from a design show that travelled across the US and Canada which promoted the Scandinavian way of living.
-Scandinavian designers were influenced by nature and everything around them, and so it became a tradition of craftmanship.
-Scandinavian designers had the aim to make their environment as comfortable as possible with the materials they had to their disposal.
+Scandinavian designers were influenced by nature and everything around them, so it became a tradition of craftmanship.
+Scandinavian designers had the aim to use materials coming from the environment that were right at their disposal.
 Because of this thought, the creation of light, bright practical spaces arrived, which led to an indoor/outdoor flow into the designs.

 Looking purely to the Swedish design, it’s minimalistic with an emphasis on functionality and clean lines.
-Their most famous brand, IKEA has good quality designs, which is accessible to all, especially when it comes to furniture.
-Sweden is also known for traditional crafts which includes glass, for example the Dala horse, and Sami handicrafts, which are bone and leather items crafted by the Finno-Ugric people inhabiting Sápmi.
+Their most famous brand, IKEA, has good quality designs that are accessible to all.
+IKEA is especially famous for its furniture.
+Sweden is also known for their traditional crafts like the Dala horse and Sami handicrafts.
+These are both bone and leather items crafted by the Finno-Ugric people inhabiting Sápmi.

-In Barcelona, you also have the opportunity to discover the Scandinavian design in an Art Nouveau Barcelona Apartment.
+In Barcelona, you have the opportunity to discover the Scandinavian design in Art Nouveau Barcelona Apartment.
 This beautiful building in Barcelona is a bright and modern 2,583-square-foot apartment and is a dream for every designer.
-Owned by designer Eline Vila D’Acosta-Calheiros and her husband, the place has a tile floor, crown moldings and ceiling ornaments.
-With a lick of white paint on the walls, the interior feels spacious and sleek, and provides a nice back view for the beautiful home furnishings, which are from many Scandinavian designers like Arne Jacobsen, Hans Wegner and many more.
+Owned by designer Eline Vila D’Acosta-Calheiros and her husband, the place has a tile floor, crown moldings, and ceiling ornaments.
+With a lick of white paint on the walls, the interior feels spacious and sleek and provides a nice back view for the beautiful home furnishings.
+The apartments are designed by Scandinavian designers such as; Arne Jacobsen, Hans Wegner, and many more.

 Take a look at the apartment: